Russia condemned by rights court over Politkovskaya, Pussy Riot

 - 'Humiliation' -

-A separate case involved three Pussy Riot members who were arrested in 2012 for performing an anti-Putin protest song in a central Moscow church.
+A separate case involved three members of Pussy Riot, the feminist punk group which made headlines worldwide in 2012 when the women were arrested for performing a protest song in a Moscow church titled "Punk Prayer -- Virgin Mary, Drive Putin Away".

-The court concluded that Russia had violated their human rights by subjecting them to degrading treatment, not providing a fair trial and not allowing them freedom of expression.
+They were held in pre-trial detention for five months on the basis of what the court called "stereotyped reasons" before being convicted of "hooliganism motivated by religious hatred" at a widely followed trial that drew protests from rights groups.

-The seven judges hearing the case found that the three members had been subjected to "overcrowded conditions" in their transportation to their trial and had suffered "humiliation" by being permanently exposed in a glass dock.
+The court concluded that Russia had violated their human rights by subjecting them to "humiliating and intimidating" treatment, not providing a fair trial and not allowing them freedom of expression.

 Russian punk group Pussy Riot members Nadezhda Tolokonnikova (L) and Maria Alyokhina (R) were among three convicted of hooliganism